tamershahin/grails-redis-flexible-cache/README.md

     compile ":redis-flexible-cache:0.1"

-The plugin expects the following parameter in your `grails-app/conf/Config.groovy` file:
+In order to access the redis server where cached entries are stored, the plugin uses the configuration of the [redis-plugin].
+Typically, you'd have something like this in your `grails-app/conf/Config.groovy` file:

     grails {  // example of configuration
         redis {